ermauliks/Kalbal/README.md

 Kalbal
 ======

-A twitter like sample open source app developed on rails to learn rails.
-Yes, strictly learning!
+Simple twitter like app hacked with rails and angular.